PrimeAcademy/object-group-bonus-calculator/README.md

 NOTE: You may abstract out this bonus calculation into a second function if you like, but this is not mandatory.

-## Hard Mode
+## Stretch Goals
-Put the output on the DOM (visually on the page).
+- Put the output on the DOM (visually on the page).

-## Pro Mode
+- Make the app run only after the user clicks on a button on the page
-Make the app run only after the user clicks on a button on the page.
-Then style the output, make it visually appealing.
+- Then style the output, making it visually appealing.